-Human Geography: Three hours of lower-level geography credit with a minimum score of 3.
+Human Geography: Three hours of SGEG 103 with a minimum score of 3.

 Latin-Vergil: Four hours of university credit with a minimum score of 3.
 Seven hours of university credit with a score of 4 or 5.

 Macroeconomics: Three credits for Economics 221 with a minimum score of 3.